auth0/docs/articles/guides/login/universal-vs-embedded.md

 If you are implementing passwordless with embedded login using Lock or Auth0.js from within your app, rather than Universal Login, you will need to have [custom domains](/custom-domains) set up.

-In addition, if you have not enabled custom domain names (`cnames`) the end user must have a browser that supports third-party cookies, otherwise, in some browsers, cross-origin authentication will fail.
-For more information refer to [Limitations of Cross-Origin Authentication](/cross-origin-authentication).
+In addition, if you have not enabled custom domain names (`cnames`), the end user must have a browser that supports third-party cookies.
+Otherwise, in some browsers, cross-origin authentication will fail.
+For more information, see  [Limitations of Cross-Origin Authentication](/cross-origin-authentication).

 ### Security risks